Tangents of invariant sets: Introduction

 The class of \emph{uniformly} self-embeddable sets includes the attractors of finite overlapping self-conformal iterated function systems.
 It is perhaps useful to compare uniform self-embeddability with quasi self-similarity, as introduced by Falconer \cite{zbl:0683.58034}.
 Our assumption is somewhat stronger since we also require the upper bound to hold in \cref{e:dist-bound}.
 This assumption is critical to our work since, in general, maps satisfying only the lower bound can decrease Assouad dimension.
 We also note that uniform self-embeddability is the primary assumption in \cite[Theorem~2.1]{zbl:1441.28003}.

 Within this general class of sets, we establish the following result which guarantees the existence of at least one large tangent under self-embeddability, and an abundance of tangents under uniform self-embeddability. \begin{itheorem} Let $K\subset\R^d$ be compact and self-embeddable.
-Then: \begin{enumerate}[nl,r] \item $\dimuB K\leq\dimA(K,x)$ for all $x\in K$. \item There is an $x\in K$ and $F\in\Tan(K,x)$ so that $\mathcal{H}^{\dimA K}(F)>0$.
-In particular, $\dimH F=\dimA(K,x)=\dimA K$. \end{enumerate} If $K$ is uniformly self-embeddable, then there is a constant $c>0$ so that
+Then: \begin{enumerate}[nl,r] \item $\dimuB K\leq\dimA(K,x)$ for all $x\in K$. \item There is a dense set $P\subset K$ such that for each $x\in P$, there is a $F\in\Tan(K,x)$ so that $\mathcal{H}^{\dimA K}(F)\geq 2^{-\dimA K}$.
+In particular,